dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

     export default App;
     ```

-3. In `componentDidMount` function, add the following code to start barcode decoding.
+3. Next is the `componentDidMount` implementation.
+First up is adding the code to enable barcode decoding:

     ```js
     componentDidMount() {